databrickslabs/tempo/docs/about/user-guide.rst

 .. code-block:: python

      # ts_col = timestamp column on which to sort fact and source table
-     # partition_cols - columns to use for partitioning the TSDF into more granular time series for windowing and sorting
+     # series_ids - columns to use for partitioning the TSDF into more granular time series for windowing and sorting

      resampled_sdf = phone_accel_tsdf.resample(freq='min', func='floor')
      resampled_pdf = resampled_sdf.df.filter(col('event_ts').cast("date") == "2015-02-23").toPandas()